 Before the space program came to Brevard, the county slowly moved forward out of an agricultural-based reality into the modern age.
 With Redstone and Mercury came a growth unprecedented in our history and again we are on the dawn of a new age of prosperity–if we can just decide to reach for it.

 It’s amazing that we’ve lasted this long, and avoided the metro-crawl of Miami or Jacksonville.
 Orlando spreads eastward, and still we haven’t quite succumbed to this wildfire growth…until this past year.
 My friends, it has begun.
 And what will Brevard look like when the growth storm is finished churning up the landscape?
 It keeps me up at night.
-Is Brevard, our home, just a temporary reprieve from suburban blight, or can we avoid it and continue to keep Brevard the rare, precious jewel that she is?
+Is Brevard, our home, just a temporary reprieve from suburban blight, or can we transform it into a place we all want to live in?

 And what will a rapidly-developed Brevard look like, or rather what should it look like?